Liberation of the German-occupied Channel Islands: W-Day +6 (10 May)

 Embarkation of vehicles, equipment and men were being completed, and small coasters carrying coal and fuel joined the assembling fleet.
 Ten Landing Ship, Tank (LSTs) were in the first lift, one British and three American for Jersey, with one British and five American for Guernsey.
 Troops boarded Landing Ship, infantry (LSI); each LSI carried six Landing Craft Infantry (LCI) to take the troops ashore.

-On Jersey, Robinson with an honour guard of British troops went for a march around the town, gathering a crowd as they progressed until arriving in Royal Square.
-They met the Bailiff and the Union Flag was symbolically raised, with a Boys Brigade band playing God Save the King.
+On Jersey, Robinson with a guard of honour of British troops went for a march around the town, gathering a crowd as they progressed until arriving in Royal Square.
+They met the Bailiff and the Union Flag was symbolically raised, with a Boys' Brigade band playing "God Save the King".
 That afternoon a ceremony was held on the SS Vega where the Red Cross officials, captain and crew were thanked and presented with gifts.
 In the evening a variety show was put on at the Opera House.

 Minesweepers were busy sweeping clear channels across the English Channel and into Bailiwick waters; no mines were found.

 The size of the German garrisons was clarified: they totalled 26,909, with Jersey having 11,671, Guernsey 11,755, Alderney 3,202 and Sark 281.

 Allied prisoners of war held in the islands had already been released by the Germans and joined in the partying; they were gathered together for processing for return to England.
 Anglican and Roman Catholic services were held to mark the liberation.

 There were several assaults against girls accused of being too friendly with Germans, with some men as well as police and British soldiers standing up to the mobs to protect the girls.
 Others wisely stayed out of sight.
 One Jersey woman and her son were locked up for their own protection, and were still in jail in March 1946.

 The liberation of Sark, Operation Marble, took place on this date.
 It occurred earlier than planned due to reports of unrest amongst the Germans when a large fire was sighted and nobody was answering the telephone.
 At 16.00 hrs the German ship FK04 was taken and sailed across to the island with a small number of British troops.
 Landing safely, they were met by Sibyl Hathaway, the Dame of Sark, who explained the bonfire was a celebration.
 Meeting the German commander at his headquarters, surrender documents were signed at Rosebud Cottage, after which the Germans were told to surrender weapons and start removing mines.
 The ship returned to Guernsey at 21.00 hrs leaving the Dame of Sark in charge of the 275 German soldiers until 17 May when most were removed.